Seteco/Somorrostro/Custom-Dashboards.md

 - **relative** number of seconds to now.
 To show the last 10 minutes of data, `AFTER_SECONDS` must be `-600` (relative to now) and `BEFORE_SECONDS` must be `0` (meaning: now).
 If you want the chart to auto-refresh the current values, you need to specify **relative** values.

-### Chart dimensions
+### Chart sizes

-You can set the dimensions of the chart using this:
+You can set the size of the chart using this:

 ```html
 <div data-netdata="unique.id"